Calgary Burns Club

 The 78th Fraser Highlanders

-Jim joined the Calgary Garrison in 1986 and has always been proud of the Frasers’ commitment to youth development.
-One of the highlights for him was fulfilling a promise he made while O.C.
-(Officer Commanding) to take the youth pipe band on a tour of Scotland.
+Jim joined the Fort Calgary Garrison in 1986 and has always been proud of the Frasers’ commitment to youth development.
+One of the highlights for him was fulfilling a promise he made while Officer Commanding (OC) to take the youth pipe band on a tour of Scotland.
 Many parents, volunteers and donors made this trip possible in 2011.
-The band members enjoyed an event-filled tour which culminated in a mess dinner in Beauly, Inverness-shire, where the original regiment was raised in 1757 for service in North America during the Seven Years' War.
-Another successful tour was made in 2015 and plans are underway for the next tour in 2019.
-Jim is the Bard of the Calgary Garrison.
+The band members enjoyed an event-filled tour which culminated in a mess dinner in Beauly, Inverness-shire.
+Another successful tour was made in 2015 and plans are underway for the next tour.
+Jim is the Bard of the Fort Calgary Garrison.

 First and foremost, Jim is interested in Celtic traditions: music, song, stories and a dram or two...